 Definition Minimum number of Car parking spaces Minimum Service Vehicle Space Provision Outdoor sport and recreation Coursing, horse racing, pacing or trotting: One space per five seated spectators; plus One space per 5m2 of other spectator areas.
 Football: 50 spaces per field.
 Lawn bowls: 30 spaces per green.
 Swimming pool: 15 spaces; plus One space per 100m2 of useable site area.
 Tennis or other Court: Four spaces per court.
 Golf Course: Four spaces per tee on the course; plus One space per 50m2 of net lettable area.
 Any other use: As determined by council.
 An internal bus set down and pick up area that enables the bus to be in a forward motion at all times whilst onsite Internal dedicated taxi bays provided within 200 metres of the site entrance.
 Park As determined by Council.
 As determined by Council.
 Parking station Not applicable Nil.
-Permanent plantation If self-assessable development: Two spaces.
+Permanent plantation If accepted development subject to requirements: Two spaces.
+If assessable development: If accepted development subject to requirements: Nil.
+As determined by Council.
 If assessable development: As determined by Council.
-If self-assessable development: Nil.
-If assessable development: As determined by Council.
-Place of worship Minimum of 5 spaces per use or one space per 25m 2 or part thereof of GFA, whichever is greater.
+Place of worship Minimum of 5 spaces per use or one space per 25m or part thereof of GFA, whichever is greater.
 One SRV space.
 Port services As determined by Council.
-As determined Council.
+As determined by Council.
 Relocatable home park One space for each home site plus 1 space for each 5 home sites or part thereof for visitors.
 One HRV space.
 Renewable energy facility As determined by Council.
 As determined by Council.
-Research and technology industry One space per 90m 2 GFA or part thereof.
-One HRV space if the site has an area greater than 1,000m2, otherwise One SRV space.
+Research and technology industry One space per 90m GFA or part thereof.
+One HRV space if the site has an area greater than 1,000m , otherwise One SRV space.